Rightpoint/DebugModule/README.md

  * Description: Defines the implementation for an {@link DebugOptionsProvider}
  * for debug.
 We use the debug module to show the menu.
  */
-public class CompletedAppUrlProvider extends DebugOptionsProvider {
+public class CompletedAppUrlProvider extends AppOptionsProvider {

     public static final String CRITTER_URL_NAME = "Select App Endpoint";